jjvanzon/Circular-Language-Spec/spec/commands/commands-misc-issues.md

 When you are using an active command reference inside a command, then you are giving up the full control over this sub-command’s execution.

-You might be aware, that when you use an active command reference, the active command reference may already have been executed, or that you may be *waiting* on an external execution to finished.
-If the external execution won’t finish, then the referring procedure is stuck.
-If the external command object is an inactive command object, it might never execute, and the command might truly be stuck.
-A warning should be generated then.

-This also has consequences for setting parameters for the active command reference.
-If it is already executing or has already executed, then you can not overwrite the parameters.
-This may mean, that it might simply not be allowed to set parameters for an active command reference at all.

-It is *not* the rule, to beware of *any* active command reference.
-It is the rule to just always beware of them in a *parent command*.
-An *object* can contain an active command reference, in order to for instance allow a user to carry around a reference to an active command, executing on a site somewhere.

-##### Diagram

 You might be aware, that when you use an active command reference, the active command reference may already have been executed.

 ![](images/6.%20Comands%20Misc%20Issues.007.png)